SETINSTRANSLATION

 19

-Translation from the INS output location (IMU center of navigation [default] or USER offset if it exists) to the defined velocity output location.
+Translation of INS velocity from common INS output location (IMU centre of navigation, or USER offset if it exists) to the defined location.
+The covariances calculated from the entered standard deviations are added with those entered in USER offset should it exist.

 The standard deviation defaults are set to 0.